-The Manager, Morgan Meighen & Associates Limited, was incorporated under the laws of the Province of Ontario by certificate and articles of incorporation dated August 30, 1955 and is registered as an adviser in the category of portfolio manager and as a dealer in the category of exempt market dealer in the provinces Ontario, Alberta, British Columbia, and Manitoba.
+The Manager, Morgan Meighen & Associates Limited, was incorporated under the laws of the Province of Ontario by certificate and articles of incorporation dated August 30, 1955 and is registered as an adviser in the category of portfolio manager in the provinces Ontario, Alberta, British Columbia, Manitoba and Saskatchewan.
 It is also registered as an investment fund manager in the province of Ontario.
 The head office and the principal office of the Manager are located at 10 Toronto Street, Toronto, Ontario, M5C 2B7 (website: www.mmainvestments.com, e-mail: mma@mmainvestments.com).